 Workers in certain positions may spend a significant amount of time in the field gathering data and studying birds in their natural habitats.
 Fieldwork may involve travel to remote locations, including international travel.It can also involve travel by foot, exposure to all kinds of weather conditions, and isolation.
 Ornithologists also work in laboratories, and may process data with computers in an office setting.

 Most ornithologists work full time.
-They may work non-standard or extended hours when doing fieldwork, such as during breeding season.
+They may work non-standard or extended hours when doing fieldwork, such as during breeding season.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is a Typical Ornithologist's Salary?

 While the U.S. Bureau of Labor Statistics (BLS) doesn't have data specifically on ornithologists, they're included among zoologists and wildlife biologists.
-The median annual wage for these professions was $57,710 in May 2012.
-Those in the federal government made $72,700, while ornithologists teaching at colleges, universities, and professional schools earned $55,610.
-Those in state government made an average of $51,780.
+The median annual wage for these professions was $66,350 as of May 2020.
+Those in the federal government earned a median of $81,530, while ornithologists teaching at colleges, universities, and professional schools earned a median of $62,300.
+Those in state government made a median salary of $59,660.*

 Recent Ornithology Job Listings